 A ‘creative producer’ or ‘content creator’ might just be a music producer in disguise.

 Even working as an administrative assistant to a music producer would be a great start and not an opportunity to turn your nose up.
-Working in such close proximity with industry professionals might have its perks in the future.
+Working in such close proximity to industry professionals might have its perks in the future.

 Now You Know How To Make Music For Video Games

-If you’ve reached the end of this article and you’re still interested in how to make music for video games, then we’ve succeeded in doing our job..
-Hopefully we’ve provided you with some guidance as to how you can make this happen.
+If you’ve reached the end of this article and you’re still interested in how to make music for video games, then we’ve succeeded in doing our job… Hopefully, we’ve provided you with some guidance as to how you can make this happen.

 Open a new tab now and start your research.
 Look up college courses for music production or research a few different DAWs.
-Startup your console and play a few different games.
+Start up your console and play a few different games.

 Pay special attention to the soundtrack and background sound elements featured, you might learn a thing or two.
 You might even be inspired to write your first piece.

 There’s no better time to start than now, so get going!
 Who knows, in the next few years you might be composing the music for all the top video games.
 Perhaps even for the new Naughty Dog game.
 Dream big, work hard and anything is possible.
 Best of luck!